HighteaCollaboration/hightea-client/README.md

 Basic Usage
 -----------

-Once the `highteacli` executable is installed in an accessible location, the basic workflow consists on providing files in the [JSON](https://www.json.org/json-en.html) format as input and then analyzing the resulting output.
+Once the `hightea` executable is installed in an accessible location, the basic workflow consists on providing files in the [JSON](https://www.json.org/json-en.html) format as input and then analyzing the resulting output.